It’s happened again: Still another study, this time out of

 Surgeons spend on average 4.4 hours a week reading medical

 journals.
-Less than 5 hours a week!
 I spend more time than that on Facebook.
-If you are a heart surgeon, how likely is it that you’re
+Also, if you are, for example, a heart surgeon, how likely is it that you’re

-going to spend part of your precious reading time perusing the “World Journal of Urology”?
+going to spend part of your precious 4.4 hours perusing the “World Journal of Urology”?

 Of course, as the list above shows, there have been articles